qyber-black/Code-MRSNet/README.md

   * [PyGamma](https://github.com/pygamma-mrs/gamma),
     a MRS simulation toolbox.
 You only need this if you wish to use the pygamma basis spectra simulation.
-It is currently commented out in `requirements.txt` as not supported in python 3.13.
+It is currently commented out in `requirements.txt` as not supported in recent Python versions.
 If needed you can still try to install it manually or use a supported python version.
 See https://pygamma-mrs.github.io/gamma.io/release/GammaBuildingLibrary.html
     for installation instructions.
   * GPyOpt is no longer maintained, but usable, and depends on gpy.
 It can be safely